Students gain skills in comprehending (listening and

 The same Australian curriculum content will be covered as other Year 1 classes with the added benefit of learning a language.
-For 2022 parents who would prefer their child not to participate in the bilingual class
+Parents who would prefer their child not to participate in the bilingual class

 The Year 1 partial bilingual classes are taught by Michael

 Curd and Nicki Newmarch.

 All classes across the year level have a range and balance of student needs and abilities.
-Up to 50 Prep students from 2020 were chosen to participate, including a range of academic performance, behaviour and special needs.
+Up to 50 Prep students are chosen to participate, including a range of academic performance, behaviour and special needs.